HugoBlox/hugo-blox-builder/templates/academic-cv/content/blog/teach-courses/index.md

     name: "✨"
 ---

-[Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
-You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.
+[HugoBlox Kit](https://hugoblox.com) is designed to give technical content creators a seamless experience.
+You can focus on the content and the HugoBlox Kit which this template is built upon handles the rest.

 **Embed videos, podcasts, code, LaTeX math, and even test students!**